-Over the past 20-plus years, WE has grown from a group of teenagers working in the Kielburger’s living room, to a globe-spanning organization with hundreds of team members in country offices around the world.
+Over the past 25-plus years, WE has grown from a group of teenagers to a globe-spanning organization with hundreds of team members in country offices around the world.
 That exponential growth, combined with the limits of nonprofit resources, has brought its share of human resource complexity.
-Like so many nonprofits, WE acknowledges that our team members work long and hard, for less pay than they could earn in the private sector.
+Like so many non-profits, WE acknowledges that our team members work long and hard, for less pay than they could earn in the private sector.
 That’s why WE continuously strives to create the best possible working environment for our dedicated and passionate team of change-makers.

 And to ensure WE maintains the highest standards for a safe and inclusive workplace, we also call on outside experts to review and evaluate our policies and practices for ensuring employee protection, including preventing and addressing issues such as harassment or sexual harassment.
 A recent review by Singh Lamarche LLP—a recognized expert in employment law and workplace investigations—found that WE upholds the “gold standard” in its commitment to employee protection and accommodation.